exonum/exonum-doc/src/architecture/services.md

 cryptocurrency service persists account balances, which are changed by transfer and issuance transactions.

-Exonum persists blockchain state in a global key-value storage implemented using [LevelDB][leveldb] and [RocksDB][rocksdb].
+Exonum persists blockchain state in a global key-value storage implemented with one of the supported backends - [LevelDB][leveldb] (used by default) and [RocksDB][rocksdb] (introduced as of Exonum 0.2).
 Each service needs to define a set of data collections
 (*tables*), in which the service persists the service-specific data;
 these tables abstract away the need for the service to deal with the blockchain